Qumulo/docs/_includes/content-reuse/admin-guides/encryption-data-security/managing-encryption-at-rest.md

+{% capture nonANQ %}In case of replication processes, Qumulo Core maintains the encryption type after data transfers.
+Although source and target clusters don't require encryption for replication, we strongly recommend encrypting both source and target clusters.{% endcapture %}
 {{site.data.alerts.important}}
+{% if page.platform contains 'anq' %}
+{{nonANQ}}
+{% else %}
 <ul>
   <li>Upgrading a Qumulo cluster from a version of Qumulo Core lower than 3.1.5 doesn't enable encryption automatically.
 You must rebuild your cluster to take advantage of this feature.
 When you <a href="https://care.qumulo.com/hc/en-us/articles/115014525587">create a new cluster</a>, Qumulo Core enables encryption automatically and distributes the master key to all nodes in the cluster.</li>
-  <li>In case of replication processes, Qumulo Core maintains the encryption type after data transfers.
-Although source and target clusters don't require encryption for replication, we strongly recommend encrypting both source and target clusters.</li>
+  <li>{{nonANQ}}</li>
 </ul>
+{% endif %}
 {{site.data.alerts.end}}

 ## How Encryption at Rest and Master Keys Work in Qumulo Core